“Therefore everyone who hears these words of mine and puts them into practice is like a wise man who built his house on the rock.

 Love: The spiritual foundation to permeate and support your home

 I offer to you that there is no greater foundation upon which to build, nor cornerstone to align your thoughts and actions other than Love!
-As we’ll see with the descriptors, fruit, disciplines and guidance that flow from Love, we’ll see that Love provides the clearest, wisest and strongest of all foundations upon which to build.
+As we’ll see with the descriptors, fruit, disciplines, and guidance that flow from Love, we’ll see that Love provides the clearest, wisest and strongest of all foundations upon which to build.
 It’s my hope that you’ll include these suggestions into your architectural blueprints to ensure that your life is seasoned, empowered, supported and guided by these very important virtues and values.
-Here’s a few thoughts regarding the greatest of all virtues, Love:
+Here are a few thoughts regarding the greatest of all virtues, Love:

 - Love provides the strongest of all foundations.
 It’s interesting that the strongest of all “materials” upon which to build is a spiritual and immaterial one.
 Love flows from One’s connection with his or her Higher Power, provides faith, hope and strength when we’re weak, power to conquer and overcome all challenges and is a curative agent to facilitate resilience.
 Love does much more, but these staples are vital to the support of any home you’re building.

 - Love is a powerful motivator of our behavior.
-There certainly are other virtues, values and characteristics that are important, however Love is probably the greatest motivator of human behavior.
+There certainly are other virtues, values, and characteristics that are important, however, Love is probably the greatest motivator of human behavior.
 What motivates a man to sacrifice his life for his family, or a woman to endure and overcome maladies in life for her family, when it’s “easier” to leave, give up or die?
-It’s difficult to see and measure what prompts a person to act, but when altruism, benevolence and sacrifice for the sake of humanity is displayed, more than likely it’s fueled by Love.
+It’s difficult to see and measure what prompts a person to act, but when altruism, benevolence, and sacrifice for the sake of humanity is displayed, more than likely it’s fueled by Love.

 - Love grows with the practice of Spiritual Disciplines.
-I’ve realized that my ability to demonstrate thoughtfulness and understanding, patience and gentleness, commitment and devotion have flowed from my continual practice of spiritual disciplines like reflection, study, prayer and service.
+I’ve realized that my ability to demonstrate thoughtfulness and understanding, patience and gentleness, commitment and devotion have flowed from my continual practice of spiritual disciplines like reflection, study, prayer, and service.
 Like a fruit, love grows and matures when we’re engaged in behaviors that help us to receive enlightenment and endurance from our God.

 - Love provides sustenance for our needs.
 I’ve realized that Love, from which the other eight Fruit of the Spirit emanate from, has provided the daily nutrition and edification that I’ve needed to experience and effectively demonstrate Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness and Self-Control with my neighbors, who are the people in closest proximity to me at any given time.
 I shudder to think what my life would be like without this daily consumption of Love, as evidenced in the Fruit of the Spirit!

-- Love provides vision, direction and purpose in life.
+- Love provides vision, direction, and purpose in life.
 Many of you know that I’ve encouraged you to consider and embrace the “Two Greatest Commandments” (Luke 10:25-37).
-Within these 2 commandments we find the “7 Core Areas” of our life (Spiritual, Cognitive, Emotional, Physical/Biological, Sexual, Social/Relational and Environmental).
-As I’ve attended to these “rows in the garden of my life,” I’ve experienced and received the gifts of balance, fruitfulness, purpose and contentment, along with other valuable gifts.
+Within these 2 commandments, we find the “7 Core Areas” of our life (Spiritual, Cognitive, Emotional, Physical/Biological, Sexual, Social/Relational and Environmental).
+As I’ve attended to these “rows in the garden of my life,” I’ve experienced and received the gifts of balance, fruitfulness, purpose, and contentment, along with other valuable gifts.
 I’ve also realized that these two are “the greatest commandments” because of their simplicity; when practiced, they have brought clarity to my thoughts, intentionality to my actions and as a characteristic, Love is the virtue that I’d like to permeate the totality of my being to positively impact those around me!

 - Love sets boundaries and boundaries protects us and others.
 As with any foundation, Love has its limits.
 Think about it.
 I’ve included an image below (the table with rows and columns of words) where Love and the components of Love exist in my foundation.
-I’ve found that when I’ve “stayed between the lines” and put these descriptors and disciplines into action, that my behaviors for the most part have been healthy and functional, within my head, my heart and as demonstrated in my actions.
+I’ve found that when I’ve “stayed between the lines” and put these descriptors and disciplines into action, that my behaviors, for the most part, have been healthy and functional, within my head, my heart and as demonstrated in my actions.
 This is how I wish to live.
 I’ve also realized that when I’ve traveled beyond these boundaries that I’ve made very poor decisions that I’ve regretted immensely.
 Thankfully, today I see that my life works much better when I live within (versus beyond) the limits of my foundation!

 - Love produces lovely outcomes.
 There’s no argument with this.
-If I say I love someone, then it will be reflected in my thoughts, attitude and actions toward them, and my actions typically produce behavior that’s congruent and consistent with Love, period.
+If I say I love someone, then it will be reflected in my thoughts, attitude, and actions toward them, and my actions typically produce behavior that’s congruent and consistent with Love, period.
 Love, as a character value and virtue is incompatible with character defects and/or characterological behavior connected to pathology.
 If Love is an orange, then oranges will never be apples.
 I suppose one could make a representation of an orange out of wax, but then that would be a counterfeit representation of Love wouldn’t it?
 Again, like the fruit, Love tastes best when it’s mature versus premature or immature.
-I encourage you to create, identify or remain in life experiences that helps you to grow, then deliver something that is appealing to the eyes, edifying when consumed and nutritious to your relationships: Loving outcomes!
+I encourage you to create, identify or remain in life experiences that help you to grow, then deliver something that is appealing to the eyes, edifying when consumed and nutritious to your relationships: Loving outcomes!